Published: December 29, 2021

 2. According to the PPC stats, $10.1 billion was invested in PPC ads during 2017.

-Over 7 million advertisers invested more than $10 billion total in pay per click ads during 2017.
-Considering that the overall global revenue in this sector was estimated at $170.5 billion just two years before, the investments are more than justified.
+Over 7 million advertisers invested more than $10 billion total in pay-per-click ads during 2017.
+Considering that this sector’s overall global revenue was estimated at $170.5 billion just two years before, the investments are more than justified.

 3. The average PPC salary has increased by nearly $3,000 compared to last year.

-Data taken from PayScale shows that the average PPC advertiser’s salary was $49,491 per year for those in managerial positions, which was $1,509 less than what WordPress developers earned annually.
-In 2020, the average salary for the same position is $51,503.
-The hourly average pay for PPC advertisers is $19.65 compared to 2019’s $16.66.
+Data taken from PayScale shows that the average PPC advertiser’s salary in 2020 was $51,503 per year for those in managerial positions.
+In 2021, the average salary for the same job is $54,128 per year, which is $1,218 more than what WordPress developers earn annually.
+The average hourly pay for PPC advertisers in 2020 is $19.96.